 Mon - Fri 8.00am - 4.00pm

 We recognise this is an unsettling time for some, but rest assured we are continually monitoring the evolving situation.

 As an essential service, our in-home care is continuing in this new era of protection and connection.
 Feedback from our customers, families, volunteers and employees has been excellent as we unite to protect our most vulnerable community members.

-Additional measures Southcare has put in place are as follows:
+Additional measures Southcare has put in place – posted March 2020:

 FREQUENTLY ASKED QUESTIONS